 To schedule a training session please contact: Ewa Folta-Stogniew

-First time users of the resource follow the booking and charging protocol; please fill out the Biophysics Resource Usage Form, and email the completely filled usage form, with email Subject: "Biophysics Resource Usage," to Ewa Folta-Stogniew.
+First time users of the resource follow the booking and charging protocol; please fill out the Biophysics Resource Usage Form linked in the box on the left, and email the completely filled usage form, with email Subject: "Biophysics Resource Usage," to Ewa Folta-Stogniew.

 **Attention All Mac users using "Preview" instead of "Acrobat", please save PDFs as follows: 1.
 Under the "File" pulldown menu, Select "Print…" 2.
 Click "PDF" button in lower left hand corner of window.
 3. In the pulldown menu Select "Save As PDF."
 4. Save PDF.**